Krishndev12/CodeByC-C/README.md

 # CodeByC-C
-basic code of js by chai and code
+basic code of js by chai and code.